Frankenstein. Moby-Dick. Star Wars.

 A good HR dashboard is an invaluable tool for businesses.
 Companies need to be able to see, understand, share, and act on their workforce data.
-If your company has difficulty analyzing performance, or identifying areas for improvement, consider upgrading to modern HR software that uncovers the meaningful stories inside your data.
+If your company has difficulty analyzing performance or identifying areas for improvement, consider upgrading to a modern HR solution that uncovers the meaningful stories inside your data.

 Need help finding the best HR technology for your business?
 Complete the form on our HR software page.
 Our Technology Advisors will listen to your specific needs and send you a free, personalized shortlist of the best software for you.
 Getting started is easy and takes less than five minutes.

 Rippling is the first way for businesses to manage all of their HR, IT, and Finance — payroll, benefits, computers, apps, corporate cards, expenses, and more — in one unified workforce platform.
 By connecting every business system to one source of truth for employee data, businesses can automate all of the manual work they normally need to do to make employee changes.